Tuxonomics/tx-matrices/README.md

 An important aspect is that the matrices can be allocated using custom allocators.
-The pre-defined allcator is the `DefaultAllocator` which resorts to a system call on every allocation.
+The pre-defined allcator is the `DefaultAllocator` which resorts to an OS call on every allocation.
+Internally, also a scratch buffer is used.

 ## Table of Contents